 - Avoid close contact with people who are sick.

 - Cover your cough or sneeze with a tissue, then throw the tissue in the trash.

 - Clean and disinfect frequently touched objects and surfaces.

 - Wear face-covering in public, especially when physical distancing is not possible.

 - At this time, the CDC has recommended the continued use of masks indoors (guidelines may change based on an individual’s vaccination status).

 These are everyday habits that can help prevent the spread of several viruses.
 The CDC also offers specific guidance for travelers.

-The CDC, Georgia State Department of Public Health (GDPH), and local health care experts will be integrally involved if a case is identified.
-The College remains in close contact with multiple agencies to understand protocols and refine our plans as the recommendations from national and state authorities evolve and change.
+The CDC, Georgia Department of Public Health (GDPH), and local health care experts are integrally involved with the management of identified cases related to the CGTC community.
+The College remains in close contact with multiple agencies to understand and implement appropriate protocols and refine action plans as the recommendations from national and state authorities evolve and change.